RadulDev/RadulDev/README.md

 - 👋 Hi, I’m Radul R Dev.
 - 👀 I’m interested in Computational Biology, Bioinformatics, Data Science, Blockchain, multiOmics and the list goes on...
-- 🌱 I’m currently learning Machine learning, Deep Learning and Biological data analysis
+- 🌱 I’m currently learning Machine learning, Deep Learning and Biological data analysis.
 - 💞️ I’m looking to collaborate on amazing projects with wonderful people.
 - 📫 How to reach me <span>
 <a href="https://www.linkedin.com/in/radul-r-dev/">